Rakeela/dragora-notes/metr101disc10-Air-Pollution.md

 Admittedly, people aren't usually keen on adopting massive new architectural investments.
 Eh...  it'd be kind of sad if "conservative architecture" was the social force that killed humanity...
 I hope that's not the great filter itself.
 Do societies that are overextending their resource base tend to get tied into the design patterns which animate their most massive investments, creating a well of change-resistance which destroys civilizations?
 I find that disconcertingly easy to imagine, but that's more in the category of [[existential-threat]].
 I can't use that here.

+Hah!
+The most straightforward way air pollution is going to affect my life going forward is that I'm going to keep thinking about it!

+(Draft)
+My husband doesn't like to travel, and I'm not a very outgoing person, so the most prominent way that air pollution is likely to affect my life seems to be that wildfire season may put up a haze.
+Perhaps a larger way air pollution would impact my life is that I'm fixated on biotechnology, and I tend in various to think of the atmosphere as a kind of bio-engineering challenge.
+Could a new transgenic algae with a faster metabolism make pollution control installations more cost-effective?

 ---
 Question 2

 (Draft)
 I think air pollution is going to trend down globally as new methods are invented for dealing with it.
-Heavily polluted emerging markets represent cost-efficiency challenges for utility pollution control technologies, the meeting of which challenges will result in even readier adoption by developed markets already accustomed to prioritizing this subject.
+Cities are continually looking for better ways to provide services in packed conditions, and better climate controls are a perennial favorite once people have their basic needs met.
+I kind of wonder if environmentalism is being a victim of its own success, as the level of effluvia that was common before modern environmental safeguards occasionally set rivers on fire.
+Speaking of which, if some public-spirited arson wants to create a bad few days of pollution that are likely to set in motion a good few decades of pollution control, heavily polluted rivers are occasionally flammable and tend to burn memorably.